 Assists in developing Chapin Hall post-award policies and procedures, writes correspondence and meeting summaries.

 Serves as an expert resource to PIs regarding all accounting policies.

-Bachelor’s degree or higher in accounting, finance, business administration or a related field required; CPA preferred.
+Bachelor’s degree required, preferably in accounting, finance, business administration or a related field.

-Minimum of three years experience in grants and contracts management experience required.
+Minimum of three years’ experience in grants and contracts management experience preferred.

 Strong accounting and analytical skills required.